corbtastik/corbs/_posts/2020-03-14-mongodb-on-docker.md

 ## Storing data on the Host

-By default the database data will be saved and managed by Docker and for dev environments this works quite well as long you don't remove/delete the container (stopping is ok).
-If you'd like to isolate the database data files from the container life-line then you can mount storage from your host into the container.
+By default database data will be saved and managed by Docker and for dev environments this works quite well as long you don't remove/delete the container (stopping is ok).
+If you'd like to isolate database data files from the container lifeline then mount storage from the host into the container.

 ```bash
 # create a spot for each mongod instance's data files